Brown Space Engineering

 During my time at Brown, I had the unique pleasure of being part of the Brown Space Engineering team, a group of talented young people from all backgrounds and fields of study who have come together to build a nano satellite (a.k.a.
 CubeSat/EquiSat) from scratch..

-While it was only been two years, I have enjoyed every minute of it.
-I worked on the radio team, responsible for setting up the radio that will be our tiny satellite’s only method of communication with the ground.
-We worked on researching the available radio technology, setting up the radio, figuring out our message encoding, and then testing, and now have almost completed work on our groundstation.
+While it was only for two years, I enjoyed every minute of it.
+I worked on the radio team, responsible for setting up the radio that was to be our tiny satellite’s only method of communication with the ground.
+We worked on researching the available radio technology, setting up the radio, figuring out our message encoding, testing, and constructing our groundstation.

-Over the next six months, I then moved to a more programming intensive role as we finalize our satellite in time for launch.
-Our CubeSat will go up in 2018.
-In the meanwhile, we have begun work on other projects, including a specialized balloon.
+Over the next six months, I then moved to a more programming intensive role as we finalized our satellite in time for launch.
+Our CubeSat went up in 2018, and entered orbit.
+Since then, the team have begun work on other projects, including a specialized balloon.

 We also have an Outreach and Education Initiative, focused on teaching basic scientific principles to school children in Providence.

-UPDATE: Launch was successful, nd on 12/26/2020 after 897 days in orbit, EQUISat deoribited and burned up on reentry.
+UPDATE: Launch was successful, and on 12/26/2020 after 897 days in orbit, EQUISat deoribited and burned up on reentry.